The Electric Training Lab

 Cadets aboard the TS Kennedy often reflect back to their first lesson in electricity.
 They recall the excitement of building series and parallel circuits in elementary school.
 That's where it began!

-That same excitement is being felt by 1/C Marine Engineers who are the first to learn in the ship's newly expanded Electrical Training Lab.
+That same excitement is felt by 1/C Marine Engineering majors as they learn in the TS Kennedy’s Electrical Training Lab.

 The phase rotation lab provides students the ability to understand how a three phase Electrical system creates a rotating magnetic field in a motor, and how they can use that to cause a motor to run in both the forward and reverse directions.
 The lab includes the ability to wire and trouble shoot a three phase motor and use phase rotation meters to establish correct operating parameters.